As winter fades, area high school spring sports heat up

 “It’s great to be outside for the first few days, it’s something we weren’t fortunate enough to do over the years,” Foxboro baseball head coach Derek Suess said.
 “I think the guys are excited for that part, I know I am because we’re able to do a lot more in practice when we’re out on a field versus being stuck in a gym.”

-Softball has also been taking advantage, with the high-energy, faced-pace nature of the sport picking up where it left off late last spring.
+Softball has also been taking advantage, with the high-energy, fast-paced nature of the sport picking up where it left off late last spring.

 “It’s great, everyone is so optimistic,” said Foxboro softball head coach Mark Maguire.
-“I think this is this is the first time in a long time where we haven’t had a glitch in the start of the season with everything from COVID-19 and the weather.
-The girls have been doing captains practices and are excited about the season.”
+“I think this is the first time in a long time where we haven’t had a glitch in the start of the season with everything from COVID-19 and the weather.
+The girls have been doing captains’ practices and are excited about the season.”

 On the tennis courts, teams have been adjusting to the wind early on, but it’s not diminishing the excitement to be back and practicing for what some teams are hoping to make a long season.